runtimeverification/k/pending-documentation.md

 that `notBool N =/=Int 0` is unsatisfiable.
 This avoids an infinite cycle of applying this simplification lemma.

+**NOTE**: The frontend and Haskell backend **do not check** that supplied simplification rules are sound, this is the developer's responsibility.
+In particular, rules with the simplification attribute must preserve definedness;
+that is, if the left-hand side refers to any partial function then:

+-   the right-hand side must be `#Bottom` when the left-hand side is `#Bottom`, or
+-   the rule must have an `ensures` clause that is `false` when the left-hand side is `#Bottom`, or
+-   the rule must have a `requires` clause that is `false` when the left-hand side is `#Bottom`.

+These conditions are in order of decreasing preference: the best option is to preserve `#Bottom` on the right-hand side, the next best option is to have an `ensures` clause, and the least-preferred option is to have a `requires` clause.
+The most preferred option is to write total functions and avoid the entire issue.

 ### `concrete` attribute, `#isConcrete` and `#isVariable` function (Java backend)

 **NOTE**: The Haskell backend _does not_ and _will not_ support the